Skip navigation

 The Divest from War resolution builds off of the momentum of Corvallis’ robust peace and climate justice movements.
 In the public comment section of the November 7 meeting, coalition member and former Ward 7 councilor Bill Glassmire spoke about the 19 year-long daily peace vigil held in Corvallis by late activist Ed Epley, which eventually led to the formation of the Corvallis Divest from War coalition.
 The resolution honors this legacy by including historical warnings about U.S. militarism from Dwight Eisenhower, Martin Luther King Jr., and Winona LaDuke.
 The Divest from War coalition also bases its work in the climate justice movement, citing that the U.S. military is the biggest institutional producer of greenhouse gasses in the world.

 “It’s estimated that the U.S. military emits more carbon dioxide into the atmosphere than entire countries, like Denmark and Portugal,” said Barry Reeves, a member of Buddhists Responding - Corvallis.
 “It is important for us, as a part of civil society, and for those of us in the council of government, to respond and begin the transformation to a sustainable future.
 May we remember that the journey of a thousand miles begins with the first step.
-And this resolution can be seen as a first step,” he added.
+And we can see this resolution as a first step,” he added.

 Continue Reading